Rpc

 and rpc.pb.cc

-files, containing C++ classes and methods for the defined message types.
+files, containing the C++ classes and methods generated according to the defined message types.

-After that, developers need to use the protoc plugin provided by AimRT to generate C++ code for the service definition part.
-For example:
+After that, you also need to use the protoc plugin provided by AimRT to generate the C++ code for the service definition part, for example:

 protoc --aimrt_rpc_out=. --plugin=protoc-gen-aimrt_rpc=./protoc_plugin_py_gen_aimrt_cpp_rpc.py rpc.proto